Euro nears two-week high as markets await Fed minutes, trade talks

 Some analysts said renewed U.S. political uncertainty could keep the dollar under pressure, although immediate currency impact appeared limited.

-The dollar index, which fell sharply this week after Trump criticised the Fed’s interest rate rises, inched 0.1 percent lower to 95.138.
+The dollar index, which fell sharply this week after Trump criticised the Fed’s interest rate rises, inched 0.1 percent lower to 95.138 .DXY.

 Minutes of the Fed’s last meeting are expected to confirm it is on course to raise rates twice more this year.